iterative/vscode-dvc/README.md

 backgrounds to effectively use [DVC](https://dvc.org/), particularly the new [Experiments](https://dvc.org/doc/start/experiments) feature.

-This project is in a very early state, and will definitely change in the future.
+This project is in a developmental state, and constantly evolving.

 ## Setup